 TexasLawHelp.com has some very smart advice for people shopping for a divorce attorney.
 They write, “Remember the most expensive lawyer is not necessarily the best one for you.
 Nor is a ‘bargain’ rate always a great deal.
 Look for the best balance of experience and cost.”

-Our Law Firm Provides Experience and Award-winning Service at a Great Price
+Our Law Provides Experience and Award-winning Service at a Great Price

-The attorneys at Sean Lynch + Associates, PLLC, offer some of the most affordable and effective legal representation in Fort Worth and Arlington.
-We are upfront about our pricing, so you know in advance what you’ll pay in your divorce case.
+The attorneys at Sean Lynch, offer some of the most affordable and effective legal representation in Fort Worth and Arlington.
+We are upfront about our pricing, so you know what you will be paying.
 And we ALWAYS have your best interests at heart.
-If you need help contact our family law practice today to schedule a no-cost consultation with a top-rated attorney in Fort Worth.
+If you need help contact our family law practice today to schedule a case review consultation with a top-rated attorney in Fort Worth.